Book a demo

 All standard formats are accepted: PNG, JPG, SVG, AI, EPS, and PDF.
 Files are automatically vectorised for screen printing and heat transfer.
 Raster files are resolution-checked for DTG output.
 No manual file preparation required from the customer.

-Can t-shirt orders include multiple garment types in the same batch?
+Can a t-shirt order include multiple garment types in the same batch?

 All standard formats are accepted: PNG, JPG, SVG, AI, EPS, and PDF.
 Files are automatically vectorised for screen printing and heat transfer.
 Raster files are resolution-checked for DTG output.
 No manual file preparation required from the customer.